 - 1. Turn the engine off. - 2.
-Carefully turn the filler cap counterclockwise 1/4 turn until it stops. - 3.
+Carefully turn the filler cap counterclockwise until it spins off. - 3.
 Pull to remove the cap from the fuel filler pipe. - 4.
 To install the cap, align the tabs on the cap with the notches on the filler pipe. - 5.
-Turn the filler cap clockwise 1/4 of a turn until at least a few clicks are heard.
+Turn the filler cap clockwise until at least a few clicks are heard.
 If the check fuel cap light \mathbf{k}^{\bullet} or a "check fuel cap" message comes on, the fuel filler cap may not be properly installed.
 The light or message can come on after several driving events after you've refueled your vehicle.